mike98989/docker-boilerplate/README.md

 This is a quick setup for containerising your project.
 It helps your install Mysql 5.7.22, phpmyadmin.

 What You should do
-1. Updae the Mysql Configuration;
+1. Update the Mysql Configuration;
        MYSQL_DATABASE: your_db
       MYSQL_USER: your_username
       MYSQL_PASSWORD: your_password